lamp-ios/merged-result-builder/README.md

-# Merged
+# Merged ResultBuilder

-A description of this package.
+A showcase of how result builders work, and where we can use them.